 The last time you probably had Huevos Rancheros was on that trip to Baja during college.
 Too many margaritas the night before?
 Not that I was spying on you or anything.

-- corn tortillas 2 per person
+- Eggs; 2 per person